Engin-Boot/pong-stage-TwinkalParmar-16/Stage0/Player.md

 ## Acceptance Criteria

-### Scenario: varify the user
+### Scenario: player hits the ball
-- Given: Has clicked to SignIn or SignUp.
-- When: Enter userName and Password and clcik to submit.
+- Given: Bar hits the ball.
+- When: Player1/player2 turn .
-- Then: Compare the username and password with the database.
+- Then: Chnage the direction of the ball : is_my_turn=!is_my_turn.

-### Scenario: authorized user
+### Scenario: player does not hit the ball
-- Given: Has username and password.
+- Given: Bar missed the ball.
-- When: When username and password matches with database.
+- When: player1/player2 turn.
-- Then: Allow user to play the game and navigate to the next page.
+- Then: update the score of opponent player : score =score+1.

+### Scenario: up movement
+- Given: Player wants to move bar in uppward direction.
+- When: Press 'up'(player1) key or 'w' key(player2).
+- Then: Move bar in upward direction.

-### Scenario: unauthorized user
+### Scenario: down movement
-- Given: Has username and password.
-- When: When username and password does not match with database.
-- Then: Will not allow user to play the game and dsiplay create account or reset password.
+- Given: Player wants to move bar in downward direction.
+- When: Press 'down'(player1) key or 's' key(player2).
+- Then: Move bar in downward direction.